-Now that Al Isra'a Wal Mi’raj has come and gone, we excitedly look forward to our next days off this year.
+Now that Al Isra'a Wal Mi’raj and Eid Al Fitr have come and gone, we excitedly look forward to our next days off this year.

 2017 was really the 'year of long weekends' with more than five when the year started.
 Although we have the same public holidays this year, 2018 doesn't have as many days off, since most holidays will fall on weekends.